azriel91/fn_graph/README.md

 # Rationale

-Support there are three tasks, each represented by a function.
+Suppose there are three tasks, each represented by a function.
 Each function needs different data:

 | Function | Data                 |